-In case a PhD student's attendance falls below 75% in any course during a month, s/he will not be paid assistantship for that month.
+If a Ph D student's attendance falls below 75% in any course during a month, he/she will not be paid assistantship for that month.
 Further, if his/her attendance again falls short of 75% in any course in any subsequent month in that semester, his/her assistantship will be terminated.
-A research scholar, after having completed the course work, must attend to his/her research work on all the working days and mark attendance except when s/he has been sanctioned leave.
-The requirement of 75% attendance will apply as above on daily attendance except in cases where longer leave has been duly sanctioned within the leave entitlement of the student.
+A research scholar after having completed the course work must attend to his/her research work on all working days and mark attendance except when he/she is on duly sanctioned leave.
+The requirement of 75% attendance will apply as above, on daily attendance except in cases where longer leave has been duly sanctioned within the leave entitlement of the student.